On View At The Rose Art Museum Through May 19, 2019

 In 1979, Pindell left the Museum of Modern Art.
-That same year, Artists Space hosted an exhibition that included a series of works entitled The Nigger Drawings, by Don Newman, a white artist.
+That same year, Artists Space hosted an exhibition that included a series of works entitled The Nigger Drawings by Don Newman, a white artist.
 Pindell was one of several artists involved with the Black Emergency Cultural Coalition, which criticized the decision by Artists Space to exhibit work with such a racist title.
-The protestors’ concerns were never addressed.
-Instead, they were accused of censoring art, the artist, and the gallery.
+The gallery never addressed the protestors’ concerns.
+Instead, the gallery accused the protestors of censoring art, the artist, and the gallery.

-Well before the Artists Spaces incident, Pindell was an activist, addressing the art world’s racial and gender biases in lectures and writings.
-In 1979, after leaving the Museum of Modern Art, she was in a terrible car accident.
-She survived but was left with a cracked skull and significant memory loss.
-Her voice was almost silenced that day, and so she chose to use her work, in addition to her lectures and writing, to amplify it.
+Long before the Artists Spaces incident, Pindell was an activist, addressing the art world’s racial and gender biases in lectures and writings.
+In 1979, after leaving the Museum of Modern Art, she was in a life-threatening car accident that left her with a cracked skull and significant memory loss.
+Her voice was almost silenced that day.
 After her accident, the tone of her work shifts noticeably.
 She starts to directly address issues of racism, feminism, violence, slavery, and exploitation.

 Retrospective: From Formalist Painting to Radical Art

 The retrospective of Pindell’s work starts with a self-portrait completed as part of her studies at Boston University.
 Walking through the gallery, you next see paintings from her time at Yale, where she started to shift from formalist to abstract work.
 Her first entirely abstract canvases were layers upon layers of multi-colored dots — endless repetitions of the red circle on the bottom of the root beer glass.